michaelkolesidis/emoji-minesweeper/README.md

 If you click on a mine you lose the game.
 If you had wrongly flagged any squares as mines they will be marked with an ❌, to help you identify your mistakes.

 ![Loss mine](./screenshots/loss_mines.png)

+Yeah, losing looks like this.

 ![Loss flower](./screenshots/loss_flowers.png)

+Or like this.

 ![Loss mushroom](./screenshots/loss_mushroom.png)

-Losing looks like this.
+Or like this.
 Not too bad, huh?
 In order to win a game, you need to open all the safe squares.
 When you win or lose a game you need to start a new one.
 You can achieve that by clicking on the *New Game* button or by pressing the *N key*.

 ![Stats](./screenshots/stats.png)